shaloo/docs.arcana/docs/faq/faq-auth.md

       *For this feature to work, the user* **must** *have the same email ID registered with the different authentication providers.*

-      {{config.extra.arcana.sdk_name}} uses the email ID to uniquely identify the user even if the user uses different social providers or the passwordless email option to log in to a Web3 app.
+      {{config.extra.arcana.sdk_name}} uses the email ID to uniquely identify the user even if the user uses different social login providers or the passwordless email option to log in to a Web3 app.
 It associates a single key for such a user which results in the user seeing the same wallet address.
-If the user has different email IDs associated with different social providers then each login is treated as a unique, different user and the same user will see a different wallet address when logging into the same Web3 app.
+If the user has different email IDs associated with different social login providers then each login is treated as a unique, different user and the same user will see a different wallet address when logging into the same Web3 app.

 ??? an-faq "Does the authenticated user see the same wallet address across multiple Web3 applications that integrate with the {{config.extra.arcana.sdk_name}}?"